Model-oriented Graph Distances via Partially Ordered Sets: Structural constraints of graph types

 \subsection{MPDAG}

-A PDAG $\G$ is a valid MPDAG if the following two conditions \citep{wienobst2021extendability} hold: \begin{enumerate}[(i)] \item For each connected component $\sC $ induced by undirected edges, the skeleton of $\G_{\sC}$ is chordal; \item The four structures in \cref{fig:dags}(b) do not occur as induced subgraphs of $\G$. \end{enumerate} To construct an MPDAG from a CPDAG, one first orients certain undirected edges according to background knowledge, and then use the rules due to \citet{meek1995causal} to remove the forbidden structures.
+A PDAG $\G$ is a valid MPDAG if the following two conditions \citep{wienobst2021extendability} hold: \begin{enumerate}[(i)] \item For each connected component $\sC $ spanned by undirected edges, the skeleton of $\G_{\sC}$ ($\G_{\sC}$ is the subgraph induced by $\sC$) is chordal; \item The four structures in \cref{fig:dags}(b) do not occur as induced subgraphs of $\G$. \end{enumerate} To construct an MPDAG from a CPDAG, one first orients certain undirected edges according to background knowledge, and then use the rules due to \citet{meek1995causal} to remove the forbidden structures.